Now when morning came, all the chief priests and the elders of the people conferred together against Jesus to put Him to death;

 (b) After the preparation; see entry for John 19:31.

-(c) The Pharisees have gone strangely unmentioned in the story of Christ’s trial and crucifixion.
+(d) The Pharisees have gone strangely unmentioned in the story of Christ’s trial and crucifixion.
 This is not to suggest they weren’t involved, for their party was represented in the ruling Council.
 The Pharisees were complicit in every wicked deed.
 That they are mentioned here indicates that the Sadducees were not represented in this meeting with Pilate.
 And this is understandable since the one thing the two parties disagreed on was the resurrection of the dead.
 The Pharisees believed in it; the Sadducees did not (Acts 23:6-9).
 When Jesus spoke about his resurrection, the Sadducees tuned him out, but the Pharisees listened.
 When Jesus died, the Pharisees recalled his promise to rise from the dead and took steps to ensure it didn’t happen.
+See also the entry for Matt.
+3:7.

 And said, “Sir, we remember that when He was still alive that deceiver said, ‘After three days I am to rise again.’